multiversx/mx-sdk-dapp/README.md

 #### 3.2 Store selector functions:

-If you are not using the React ecosystem, you can use store selectors to get the data, but note that information will not be reactive.
+If you are not using the React ecosystem, you can use store selectors to get the store data, but note that information will not be reactive unless you subscribe to store changes.

 ```typescript
 import { getAccount } from '@multiversx/sdk-dapp/out/methods/account/getAccount';